 This is our first Eid in Canada.
 Eid back home was always with a lot of family and friends, and this was our first Eid where we didn’t have any family.
 You can still see smiles and happiness on everybody’s face, and even though our family is not there, there’s this sense of satisfaction and achievement that we made it and that we are celebrating this Eid together.

 Hopes & Aspirations

-So do you have any thoughts on what it means to be Canadian?
+Ikram, I’m curious if you have any thoughts on what it meant to be Canadian?

-Tell me about these photos you shared with me?
+Love the just do it attitude you have Ikram!
+Tell me about this photo you shared with me?

 Before We Wrap Up…

 What would you do if you were to win Canada’s Luckiest Newcomer contest grand prize of $20,000, presented by CIBC and the Canadian Newcomers Network?